 4. Graham Number

-WM is trading at a discount to 1.) and 3.) above.
-The stock is trading at a slight premium to its calculated fair value of $30.17.
+WM is trading at a premium to all four valuations above.
+Since WM's tangible book value is not meaningful, a Graham number can not be calculated.
+The stock is trading at a 105.1% premium to its calculated fair value of $22.27.
 WM did not earn any Stars in this section.

 Dividend Analytical Data: In this section there are three possible Stars and three key metrics, see page 2 of the linked PDF for a detailed description:

 6. Rolling 4-yr Div. > 15%